ORESoftware/memviz/README.md

 const app = express();

 app.use('/memory', memviz({
-  frequency: 100000,  // sample interval (in milliseconds)
+  frequency: 100,  // sample interval (in seconds)
-  maxCount: 200000  // maximum number of entries to store }));
+  maxCount: 200000,  // maximum number of entries to store
+  maxAge: 4000000   // only keep entries young than this }));
 ```